-The landlord's application for an Order of Possession on the basis of the 10 Day Notice dated February 3, 2019 is dismissed, with leave to reapply.
+I dismiss the landlord's application for an Order of Possession on the basis of the 10 Day Notice dated December 2, 2019, with leave to reapply.

-I dismiss the landlord's application for a Monetary Order for unpaid rent and utilities with leave to reapply.
+I dismiss the landlord's application for a Monetary Order for unpaid rent with leave to reapply.